Student Emergency Funds

 Act now—apply for hundreds of WSU scholarships today!

 The 2022/23 WSU General Scholarship Application deadline has passed.
 The 2023/24 application will open fall 2022.

 Attend a free A – Z of Paying for College workshop

 Financial aid can be difficult to understand.
 We hold workshops throughout the year to explain how it all works.
 Get your questions answered by financial aid experts.

 "Moving from Guam to Washington, I've kept my personal finances in mind when it came to furthering my education.
-Luckily, here at WSU Vancouver, we have amazing resources that have actually helped me reduce my debt since freshman year."
+Luckily, here at WSU Vancouver, we have amazing resources that have actually helped me reduce my debt since my first year."

 —Davina Cepeda, public affairs

 Tuition and student account payments

 Make tuition and student account payments with the Cashier in the Cougar Center.

 Better prepare yourself to manage your finances now and in the future with a variety of tools, information and guidance.